-Pomelos are a popular fruit in the warmer regions of the world and it is not uncommon to see it in desserts.
-In Asia, they are considered good fortune fruits because of their roundness.
+Pomelos are a popular fruit in the warmer regions of the world.
+It’s not uncommon to see pomelo in desserts too.
+In Asia, the roundness of the fruit signifies good fortune.
 One of the more popular desserts includes this Mango Pomelo Sago dessert recipe.

-Mango Pomelo Sago originated in Hong Kong and eventually spread to Singapore and Taiwan.
+Mango Pomelo Sago originated in Hong Kong and eventually, the recipe spread to Singapore and Taiwan.
 Over time, this dessert has evolved into many different forms.

 The Chinese name of “mango pomelo sago” (yángzhī gānlù) comes from the concept of dropping manna from a willow branch, which makes people feel refreshed when they taste it.
 Like its namesake, this dessert cools you from the inside out after eating it.

-The boiled sago adds a chewy texture to the dessert, while the additional pulp of pomelo complete the dessert, as the tanginess is released with every mouthful.
+The boiled sago adds a chewy texture to the dessert.
+The additional pulp of pomelo completes the dessert, as the tanginess is released with every mouthful.
 With the creaminess of the coconut milk and evaporated milk, this perfect combination of flavours makes the dessert rightfully popular in Hong Kong, and widely loved throughout Southeast Asia.

 Mango Pomelo Sago Recipe